Get your free stress and anxiety eBook (57 page PDF)

 Summary

 CBT is a valuable tool for addressing the unique challenges faced by seniors.
 By promoting helpful thinking patterns, teaching effective coping strategies, and enhancing social engagement, CBT empowers seniors to navigate the aging process with increased resilience.
-As the aging population continues to grow, integrating CBT into mental health care for seniors becomes increasingly crucial for fostering a healthier and more fulfilling later life.
+With the number of older adults increasing, incorporating CBT into senior mental health care is essential for helping people enjoy healthier, more meaningful later years.